Picnic table area

 Directions

-From Fresno, take Highway 180 east to Grants Grove.
-Drive approximately 12 miles, then turn right onto Hume Road and continue 4 miles, passing Christian Camps.
-Turn right at the Aspen Hollow sign and go 3/4 mile to the campground entrance.
+From Fresno, California, take Highway 180 east to Grants Grove.
+Drive approximately 12 miles, then take a right onto Hume Road and continue 4 more miles, passing Christian Camps.
+Take a right at the Aspen Hollow sign.
+Go 3/4 mile to reach the campground entrance.

 Amenities